 Travelling around a city is no excuse to let your usual training regime fall by the wayside!
 Why not join the locals on a free timed 5km run?
 It takes place every Saturday morning at 9:30 am and costs absolutely nothing.
 You simply have to sign up online before hand so that you can get your official time.

 The runs take place in the Meadows Park (South of the city) and Inverleith Park (north of the city, next to the Botanics).
 There’s also one at Cramond, a lovely coastal village on the outskirts of Edinburgh if you’re looking to explore the coast and are seeking some sea air.

 Stockbridge is one of the most attractive areas in Edinburgh with a real village feel.
 There is a main street with lots of independent boutiques, hipster cafes and slick modern bars.
 If you venture down a side street such as St Stephens Street, you will be greeted with an unusual array of rather abstract shops and more traditional pubs that serve a Sunday roast.

 In the centre of Stockbridge is an old stone bridge which spans the Water of Leith and has for generations allowed people and animals to cross the river.
 Of course, nowadays it’s more normal to see cars and buses using the crossing, but one thing that hasn’t changed is the market opposite.
-Every Sunday from 10 am, the little square is filled with artisan market stalls selling anything from crafts to organic vegetables.
+Every Sunday from 10 am, the little square is filled with artisan market stalls selling handmade crafts and many street food stalls.